“Off to Cornwall!”

 Antonia was looking very pretty in mauve, an Edwardian colour that has fallen out of fashion, but it was very flattering.
 We talked about what authors generally talk about: agents, tours, publishers.
 But also online publicity, which is just as important these days.

 Saturday 26 July.
 Conference call with Caroline Shott, Chair of the Learning Skills Foundation.
 The Foundation is working to introduce teachers to scientists who are making discoveries in the brain.
 Neuroscientists can work with teachers to look at ways to make learning better geared to their needs.
 It sound boring but it explains why teenagers – previously normal human beings – can’t get up before 11am.

-I’ve booked my yearly trip to The Abbey in Penzance, run by Jean Shrimpton.
-She has exquisite taste and the hotel is beautiful with views of Penzance Harbour on one side, and the garden with its privet hedges on the other.
+I’ve booked my yearly trip to The Abbey in Penzance, run by international beauty Jean Shrimpton.
+She has exquisite taste and the hotel is beautiful with views of Penzance Harbour on one side, and the blue walled garden with its privet hedges on the other.